ietf/id-guidelines/README.md

        A bare URI is not generally considered a stable reference.
 For web-only documents, adding a reference number, title , and/or an author will help make the reference more stable.
-See [RFC 7322] for specific guidance about URIs in Internet-Drafts.
+See [RFCSTYLE] for specific guidance about URIs in Internet-Drafts.
 Judgment can be used here; the stability of normative references is even more important than the stability of informative references.